ArpBansal/esoc2025-challenge-ecospecs/adr-logs/record0000.md

     Or using GEMINI model via GEMINI API, but as use of open-source model is preferred.
 Proprietary model is avoided.
     128K - context window -> Qwen 2.5 models

-In high-vram environment, we can use like qwen QWQ-32B model.
+In high-vram available environment, we can use like qwen QWQ-32B model.